-How to find in-home NDIS service providers for your LGBTQ+ family
+How to find in-home NDIS providers for your LGBTQ+ family

-If working with LGBTQ+ or LGBTQ+ friendly NDIS service providers and support workers is important to you, here are some ways you could find these people:
+If working with LGBTQ+ or LGBTQ+ friendly NDIS providers and support workers is important to you, here are ways you could find these people:

 - Ask for recommendations from people you know and trust.
-For example, you could ask friends, family, other parents or your child’s NDIS early childhood partner, NDIS local area coordinator (LAC) or NDIS planner.
+For example, you could ask friends, family and other parents.

 - Advertise on university employment sites.
 For example, you could look at universities or TAFEs that offer courses in disability support or other allied health areas.
 Consider using language like ‘LGBTQ+ friendly’ or ‘LGBTQ+ allies’ in your advertisement.

 - Advertise locally.
 For example, you could put advertisements in LGBTQ+ friendly cafes or bookshops.